Now, I know, as women and as anxious women in particular, learning how to say no is something that we all struggle with.

-As women, we’ve been conditioned throughout our lives to be nice and to be polite and not to hurt anyone’s feelings and to be accommodating and to nurture and to look after other people no matter what, no matter the expense, to always put other people first.
+As women, we’ve been conditioned throughout our lives to be nice and polite.
+We’re taught not to hurt anyone’s feelings and to be accommodating.
+We’re told to look after other people no matter what, no matter the expense to ourselves, to always put other people first.

 And this has gone on not just for our lives but for our mother’s lives, our grandmother’s lives great grandmother’s lives.